Why do I have to come in for a consultation when I‘ve already seen my Dentist for this tooth/problem?

 How early should I come to my consultation/surgery appointment?

-If you have not registered on our website, click HERE to complete the online registration.
+If you have not registered on our website, click the “Online Registration” button at the top of the page to complete the online registration.
 If your registration is complete, please be here 5-10 minutes early.

 Should I brush my teeth prior to surgery?